 You may also be referred for a type of X-ray called a dual energy X-ray absorptiometry (DEXA) scan.
 This can be used to assess how strong your bones are.
 You may require several DEXA scans during the course of your treatment.
 See diagnosing osteoporosis for more information.

-Stomach ulcers can also be a problem for people who take high doses of oral corticosteroids on a long-term basis.
+Stomach ulcers can be another problem for people who take high doses of oral corticosteroids on a long-term basis.
 To protect against stomach ulcers, you may be prescribed a type of medication called a proton pump inhibitor (PPI).
 This reduces the amount of acid in your stomach, which will make you less vulnerable to developing stomach ulcers.
 Find out more about treating stomach ulcers.

 You will also probably have regular checks and tests for conditions such as diabetes, high blood pressure and glaucoma if you need to take oral corticosteroids on a long-term basis.